 As a key finding of the survey results, approximately 74% of residents view the cost of internet service as a very important attribute in their evaluation of internet service.
-An interesting discovery of the households whose total income is less than \$20,000 is that 79% subscribe to plans ranging from \$125 to \$249.99 per month.
+An interesting discovery of the households whose total income is less than \$20,000 is that 79% subscribe to plans ranging from \$125 to \$249.99 per month (see Table 8 below).
 In other words, up to 15% of their gross income is being spent on telecom services.
 Of the households whose total income ranges from \$20,000 to less than \$50,000, 45% subscribe to plans ranging from \$75 to \$149.99 per month, or up to 9% of their gross income.
+Of the households whose total income ranges from \$100,000, 55% subscribe to plans ranging from \$75 to \$149.99 per month, or up to 9% of their gross income.
 Of the households whose total income ranges from \$50,000 to less than \$100,000, 55% subscribe to plans ranging from \$150 to \$249.99 per month, or up to 6% of total income.
 It is important to note that these expenditures are not categorized by the type of telecom service a household is subscribed to, i.e. internet, live broadcast video services, phone, or all three.
 Still, one can draw two main conclusions from this.
 First, broadband demand is relatively inelastic: people are willing to pay for internet access at a minimum, even when it accounts for a significant proportion of household expenses.
 Second, lower income residents are essentially being forced to pay a significantly higher - and material - proportion of their income for telecom services.
 In the modern economy, broadband is a necessity much like electricity.